Home Help and advice Why have my periods changed?

 You may already suspect you have heavy periods but it can be hard to be sure.

-One way to tell if your periods are heavier than they should be is if you’re getting through a sanitary pad every hour or two or have to get up in the night to change your pad.
+One way to tell if your periods are heavier than they should be is if you’re getting through a sanitary pad every hour or two, or have to get up in the night to change your pad.
 Another sign is if you have clots of blood that are bigger than a 50 cent coin.

-If you’re bleeding so much that it’s making your life difficult, it’s time to get it checked out.
-Even if nothing serious is causing your heavy periods, losing extra blood each month can lead to an illness called anaemia.
-Anaemia can make you feel unwell and very tired.
+Even if nothing serious is causing your heavy periods, losing extra blood each month can lead to an illness called anaemia, which can make you feel unwell and very tired.

-• you notice a change to the period pain you’re experiencing
+• You notice a change to the period pain you’re experiencing

-• your period arrives much earlier or later than it normally does
+• Your period arrives much earlier or later than it normally does

-• you’re bleeding in between periods or after sex
+• You’re bleeding in between periods or after sex

-What’s causing the changes to my periods?
+What causes changes to periods?

 Fibroids

 Fibroids are lumps which grow in or around the womb.
-They’re not cancerous.
-As well as painful, heavy periods and bleeding between periods they can cause:
+They’re not cancerous, but they can cause a range of issues including:

-• pain or pressure in your lower tummy or back
+• Pain or pressure in your lower tummy or back

-• constipation or feeling the need to wee a lot
+• Constipation or feeling the need to wee a lot

-• pain or discomfort when you’re having sex
+• Pain or discomfort when you’re having sex

 They can vary in size from a pea to a melon.
 The bigger they are, or the more fibroids you have, the more likely it is you’ll get symptoms.